 NOTE As of Saffron SP3, you can send immunisation records to the AIR as they are created in the patient record, rather than sending the records via the method described in this article.
 However, you can still use the Australian Immunisation Register screen to send immunisation records to the AIR if that is your preference.
 See Record immunisations for more information.

-All immunisation data records for whole of life must be submitted electronically or in paper format to the Australian Immunisation Register (AIR).
-In Queensland, the VIVAS state database is used for Queensland's centralised vaccinations system.
+All immunisation records for whole of life must be submitted to the Australian Immunisation Register (AIR).
+This article explains how to send multiple immunisations to the AIR.

 Clear the vaccination register

 If your practice has been using another clinical application to transmit immunisation records to AIR, you must clear out the AIR register prior to your first transmission from Best Practice.
 You can ignore this step if your practice has not submitted immunisation records from any other software.

 - Select Utilities > Australian Immunisation Register from the main Bp Premier screen.
 Select File > Print to print the list.

 - After printing completes, Bp Premier will prompt you to mark all the immunisation records as notified to AIR.
 Click Yes to mark all records.